aboveje/sky-data/README.md

 According to the proponents of these techniques, the goals are to:

-a.
-Cool the planet: By increasing the reflectivity of clouds, reducing the amount of solar radiation absorbed, or enhancing precipitation to remove excess heat from the atmosphere;
+1. Cool the planet: By increasing the reflectivity of clouds, reducing the amount of solar radiation absorbed, or enhancing precipitation to remove excess heat from the atmosphere;
-b.
-Mitigate climate change: By reducing the amount of greenhouse gases in the atmosphere or slowing down global warming;
+2. Mitigate climate change: By reducing the amount of greenhouse gases in the atmosphere or slowing down global warming;
-c.
-Improve weather patterns: By altering cloud properties to influence precipitation patterns, reduce extreme weather events, or enhance agricultural productivity.
+3. Improve weather patterns: By altering cloud properties to influence precipitation patterns, reduce extreme weather events, or enhance agricultural productivity.

 However, cloud formation geoengineering raises serious concerns about: